CSWS Resources for Community Partners

 Student Wages

 It is the responsibility of the student to print a copy of their completed online time sheet, have their supervisor sign it, and submit the signed copy of each timesheet to the CSWS office.
 Student work hours must be verified by the supervisor and may be subject to federal and university audits.
 When signing off on time sheets, supervisors should check to make sure students are not working hours in violation of program restrictions.
-Students may be asked to stop working if timesheets are not submitted in a timely manner.
+Students may be asked to stop working if timesheets are not submitted in a timely and accurate manner.

 Student Eligibility